Sauceke/LoveMachine/doc/README.md

 - As the whole thing is based on bone positions, this will only work for reasonably sized and proportioned characters.

 ## Configuration
+⚠ IL2CPP games (RoomGirl, Holy Knight Ricca) are not compatible with ConfigurationManager at the moment.
+Please edit the configuration file instead.

 In Plugin Settings > LoveMachine, you can set the following parameters:

 ### Animation Settings (Koikatsu and KKS only)